Camp Chef VS Traeger: The Head to Head

 • No cabinet door

-To do that, we’ll be comparing them on seven crucial factors, warranty, temperature control, pellet hopper capacity, clean out, customer service, appearance, and WiFi/app experience.
+We decided to compare the Woodwind and Traeger Pro across seven crucial categories including; warranty, temperature control, pellet hopper capacity, clean out, customer service, appearance, and WiFi/app experience.

-I’ve tested this on my own pro 575 and never noticed any issues but I wanted to mention it because I’ve read of others running into problems.
+I’ve tested this on my own pro and never noticed any issues, but I wanted to mention it because I’ve read of others running into problems.

 The Camp Chef temperature controllers offer a range of +/- 10º F across their range, which, while it isn’t fantastic, is at least consistent.

-They also include the Smart Smoke Technology, which gives you the option to dial in smoke from 1-to 10.
+They also include the Smart Smoke Technology, which gives you the option to dial in smoke from 1-10.

 Pellet hopper capacity